-Accountancy and Computer Information Systems majors should refer to their specific requirements on pages 149-150 which list variations in the skill courses.
+Accountancy and Computer Information Systems majors should refer to their specific requirements under the "School of Accountancy and Information Management," page 156, which lists variations in the skill courses.

 Completion of lower-division requirements does not ensure acceptance to the upper-division professional program.
 Prebusiness students are not allowed to register for 300- and 400-level business courses.